pnp/PnP-PowerShell/Tests/UnitTests-Readme.md

 ### Sites

-When writing your tests ensure that you utilise the existing sites set out by the requirements for running the suite of tests.
+* When writing your tests ensure that you utilise the existing sites set out by the requirements for running the suite of tests.
-Site creation for certiain template types can take a long time to execute and risk timing out the test run.
+* Site creation for certiain template types can take a long time to execute and risk timing out the test run.

+### Distructive Tests

+> Important!

+* Ensure that for tests the are deletions create the objects requied first, do not assume or use existing assets.
+* Be vary careful with the tenant level global settings - if there is potential of losing access to the tenant - mark test and inconclusive.
+These ideally should be run on a demo tenant, an area that does not contain your work

 # Notes